blue-yonder/tsfresh/docs/text/data_formats.rst

     In general, it is not required to have equidistant time steps or the same time scale for the different ids and/or kinds.
     Some features might make however only sense for equidistant time stamps.
     If you omit this column, the DataFrame is assumed to be already sorted in ascending order.
-    The robot sensor measurements each have a time stamp which is used in this column.
+    Each of the robot sensor measurements have a time stamp which is used as the `column_sort`.

 Need only to be specified on some data formats (see below):